DNA

 THE NATURAL SQUATTING POSITION

-Once tried, we can't live without it!
+Once you've tried it, you can't live without it!

 THE WORLD OF DESIGN